Cerne Abbas Giant

-Regardless of its age, the Cerne Abbas Giant has become an important part of local culture and folklore, which often associates it with fertility.
+Regardless of its age, the Cerne Giant has become an important part of local culture and folklore, which often associates it with fertility.
 It is one of England's best-known hill figures and is a visitor attraction in the region.

 The Cerne Giant is one of two major extant human hill figures in England, the other being the Long Man of Wilmington, near Wilmington, East Sussex, which is also a scheduled monument.